 Finally, students are expected to contribute to a supportive learning environment free of inappropriate or sexually harassing remarks or behavior.
 Tolerance of diversity in ethnic background, religious affiliation and lifestyle is expected.

 Classroom violations of the guidelines described above may be dealt with directly by the classroom or lab instructor by removing the student from the class temporarily or permanently.
-Additional action may be taken by the Academic Services Center Director, Dean of Student Services or the Judicial Committee of the College, depending on the severity of the offense.
+Additional action may be taken by the Academic Services Center Director or the Judicial Committee of the College, depending on the severity of the offense.

 Any student removed from a class for behavioral infractions will not be allowed to register for another Academic Services Center course in the same semester.

 Academic Services Center faculty will report all incidents of academic dishonesty, such as cheating or plagiarism, to the Academic Services Center Director.
 The Academic Services Center Director and the faculty member involved will evaluate each situation.
 The infraction may result in a failing grade on the assignment or in the class.
 You may also be referred to the Director of Student Life for disciplinary action.
 If Academic Services Center staff are supervising testing, the faculty member whose test it is will be notified immediately.
 That faculty person will decide the appropriate course of action based on his or her departmental policy.
 Both students seeking unfair advantage by cheating and students supplying information or contributing to the act of academic dishonesty are considered equally guilty and will be held equally responsible.
-The use of cell phones, pagers or headphones will not be allowed during testing in the Disability Support Services office or the Academic Services Center Test Center.
+The use of cell phones, pagers or headphones will not be allowed during testing.
 All backpacks, notebooks and calculators will be maintained in a separate area unless approved for use by the course instructor.

 You have a few options from this point.
 The first and most recommended option would be to download one of the browsers below.
 If that is not possible, the second suggestion would be to update your current browser, you can follow the update link below for that.
 Otherwise, the site will still function in its current state, but in a limited capacity.